ridwan-shaikh/basespace-download/README.md

 # basespace-download
-Download files from basespace using CLI
+How to download files from basespace using CLI